TurkuNLP/multilingual-register-labeling/README.md

 ## Multilingual modeling of registers

 This repository presents resources for the multilingual modeling of web registers, i.e., text varieties such as news, blogs or how-to pages.
-The list of registers we use is described at https://turkunlp.org/register-annotation-docs/.

 Please cite the below papers if you use these resources!

+### Register scheme

+We apply the register scheme originally developed for the <a href="https://github.com/TurkuNLP/CORE-corpus">Corpus of Online Registers of English</a> (CORE) by Jesse Egbert, Douglas Biber and Mark Davies.

+The scheme is hierarchical with eight main registers: Spoken, Lyrical, Informational Description, Informational Persuasion, Opinion, Narrative, How-to and Interactive Discussion.

+Additionally, the scheme has a technical category Machine-translated / Generated.

+The main registers can be further described with sub-register labels, such as News Article, Opinion Blog or Description of a Thing.

+All the register categories are described in detail at https://turkunlp.org/register-annotation-docs/.

 ### Data